Aptcoder/Aptcoder/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
  Mucho gusto hoy.
-Yup, you saw it, I know a bit of spanish.
+Yup, I know a bit of spanish.
 I am Samuel, a software developer with a lot to learn :sweat_smile: .

  I currently am exploring the awesomeness of Javascript and the Node js engine.